lajanki/quote_randomizer/README.md

 ## File structure

 * quote.py
-   -The main script.
+  - The main script.
 * keys.json
-   -An external file used to store Twitter access tokens and keys.
-Note that this file is just a shell to store your own keys.
+  - An external file used to store Twitter access tokens and keys.
+Note that this file is just an empty shell to store your own keys.
 Only required for the tweeting component, ie. when running with '--bot quote' or '--bot song'.
 * quote.sh
-   -A Linux script to run quote.py.
+  - A Linux script to run quote.py.
 Automatically runs it again if the first try doesn't provide a valid quote.
 * quotes.sql
-   -A file used to create the database.
+  - A file used to create the database.
 Updating the database is done by manually updating this file and running the main script with the --rebuild-database switch.
 * quotes.db
-   -The databse.
-Contains three tables: quotes, lyrics and dictionary with creation schemas of
+  - The databse containing three tables:
-quotes: a pair of (quote, author) records
+    - quotes: a pair of (quote, author) records
-   lyrics: a tuple of (title, search, verse, status) records, where
+    - lyrics: a tuple of (title, search, verse, status) records, where
-     -title is the title of the song
+       * title, the title of the song
-     -search is the <name> in --set-song <name> switch and used to tell the main script to use this song as the one to process next.
+       * search, a search term given to the --set-song switch.
+Tells the main script to start this song the next time the --song switch is used.
 This is usually the same as title.
-     -verse is a a part of the lyric.
-The actual verses of the song are split into small enough parts to fit into a tweet.
+       * verse, a line or two of the actual lyrics.
+The purpose is to split the actual verses into small enough pieces to fit into a tweet.
-     -status, an integer telling the main script that this is the last line of the current song.
-The intended usage of the --song switch is to process the song in order until it's finished, (as opposed to the behavior with quotes where a random quote is chosen).
-The status codes tell the main script whether its processing the last line and whether it's OK to move to the next.
-Once a song is finished, you need to generate at least one regular quote to allow the --song switch to move on to the next song.
+       * status, whereas randomizing a quote is intended to happen by choosing a random quote from the database, song lyrics need to be processed in order.
+The satus code tells the script whether the last line of the song was encountered (satus code of 1).
+After the last line is processed the code changes to 2 telling the script to do nothing but wait for permission to move to the next song.
+Once at least one regular quote is generated the code changes to 3 and the next time the --song switch is used the script will start the next song.

+___
-Tested on Python 2.7.8
+* Tested on Python 2.7.8
-Lauri Ajanki 31.8.2015
+* Lauri Ajanki 31.8.2015